wpswings/woo-refund-and-exchange-lite/readme.md

 - Customize the refund button text
 - Set the time period for refund request generation
 - Enable refund requests for selected order statuses
-- Create a dedicated mailing system for refund management
+- Create a dedicated mailing system for warranty management
 - Add predefined elements in email content with shortcodes
 - Communicate with customers through messages and Emails
 - Admin can add the shortcode for order_id in the emails to track down the customer from whom refund and exchange request is made
 - Serve the full RMA features to multilingual buyers (internationally) with WPML translation.
 - Manage return and refund features for Cash on delivery(COD) buyers.

-##  PLUGIN MEETS YOUR REQUIREMENT, SO ##
+###  PLUGIN MEETS YOUR REQUIREMENT, SO ##

 [**Download Now**](https://downloads.wordpress.org/plugin/woo-refund-and-exchange-lite.zip)